catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 .. image:: dashboard_assets/set-floating-ip.png

 |
-|

 Congratulations, you've now booted an instance.
 Now we'll connect to it with an SSH tunnel so you can start using it.

 ***************************
-Connect to the new Instance
+Connect to the new instance
 ***************************

 Before we SSH in, we should give the private SSH key the correct, more secure